dshen109/RoverContinuousExample/README.md

 ### Install Docker Desktop

-Follow the instructions on [https://docs.docker.com/desktop/]<https://docs.docker.com/desktop/>.
+Follow the instructions on [https://docs.docker.com/desktop/].
 Choose the corresponding operating system you are working with.

 Test the installation by executing `docker --help` in the command line tool on your system.

 If you wonder what is the command line tool of your system, check the APP "Terminal" on MacOS, and the application "PowerShell" if you use Windows.
-Here is a gentle introduction to command line tools: [https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line]<https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line>.
+Here is a gentle introduction to command-line tools: [https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line].
-You don't need to be professional in command line tools to use MCDPL, it's only required infrequently when you want to solve your co-design problem locally.
+You don't need to be proficient in command-line tools to use MCDPL, it's only required infrequently when you want to solve your co-design problem locally.

 ### Download the MCDP image

 Execute the command `docker pull zupermind/mcdp:2025` in the command line tool.

-### Test Your Installation and First run of Solver
+### Test Your Installation and First Run of Solver

 Navigate to a proper folder, and execute `git pull git@github.com:mit-zardini-lab/RoverContinuousExample.git`.
 This command downloads this repo locally to your computer.

 After it's complete, execute `cd RoverContinuousExample` to enter the downloaded folder.

-In command line, execute `docker run -it --rm -v $PWD:$PWD -w $PWD zupermind/mcdp:2025 bash`.
+In the command line, execute `docker run -it --rm -v $PWD:$PWD -w $PWD zupermind/mcdp:2025 bash`.
 When you haven't downloaded the image, Docker will automatically do it for you.
-You would see the prompt becomes something like the following:
+You would see the prompt become something like the following:

 ![Prompt inside the container](pics/prompt-in-container.png)

 It is like a virtual system running on your computer, with all the dependencies of MCDPL prepared.
-And you can interact with this virtual system in this command line session.
+And you can interact with this virtual system in this command-line session.

 Execute the command `mcdp-solve-query rover_continuous.rover_q --optimistic 100 --pessimistic 100`.
 You should see the following output: